 Some of the treatment methods that your doctor might use to remove a lump from your finger include:

-- Prescription of oral medication that can help to treat the underlying disorder such as arthritis and cancer that lead to bumps on your finger.
+- Prescription of oral medication that can help to treat underlying disorders such as arthritis and cancer that lead to bumps on your finger.

 - A surgical procedure to remove malignant cells or cancerous tumors on your fingers.